pastapeter/pastapeter/README.md

 </p>

 <p align="center">
-I'm currently in Purdue University as an Student Intern.
+I was in Purdue University as an Student Intern.
 </p>

 <p align="center">